ThatOpen/web-ifc-viewer/CONTRIBUTING.md

 The output is a _chevrotain_ structure that contains the parsed information.
 Finally, this information is retrieved by the _visitor_, which is an object defined following the _chevrotain_ architecture explained in the following point.

 #### 5.2.6.
 The semantics

+## 6. How does the project builder works?

+## 7. How does the Ifc to Three.js module works?

 (WIP)